davidjguru/davidjguru.github.io/_posts/2020-05-17-Drupal-snippets-creating-nodes-by-code.md

 --module-file \
 --no-interaction
 ```

+## Creating a basic scaffolding for a node
 Well, then I've created a .install file in order to use the hook_install() for testing the node creation, just like this:

 ```php